 Ford Fiesta ST review – interior and tech

 On the infotainment side, all models include an 8-inch screen with Ford’s Sync system.
-A B&O Play audio system is standard on the ST-3 and Edition models which also get a 4.2-inch TFT instrument cluster which conveys more information than the simpler clusters in the ST-2.
+A B&O Play audio system is still optional, and a worthy upgrade if you complete long journeys.
 Various safety systems are also included, while on the performance front you get technologies such as launch control, flat-shift gear changes, and three driver modes – Normal, Sport and Track – with varying levels of steering weight, throttle response, exhaust noise and stability control intervention.